 Item Description Project Location The project site is located in the southwest quadrant of the intersection of Grosenbacher Road and TX 211/Texas Research Parkway in San Antonio, Bexar County, Texas.
 (See the Site Location Maps and Project Boundary in Appendix A).
 Proposed Development Based on the plat for the Millbrook Subdivision prepared by Pape-Dawson Engineering, we understand this subdivision will consist of approximately ±518 acres of land to be developed as a residential subdivision.
-The scope of services for our Geotechnical Report includes pavement design and preliminary foundations for Units 3 and 5B.
-Due to dense vegetation, Unit 5A was not accessible during the time of our drilling.
-Therefore, the recommendations contained within this report are for Units 3 and 5B only.
-Proposed Construction The development will consist of one (1) and two (2) story single family residences that will be supported using monolithic slab and grade beam foundations.
-The streets comprising the subdivision may consist of Local "A" (Residential), Local "B" (Minor Collector), and Collector (Major).
-The street pavement sections shall be designed as required by the City of San Antonio design criteria.
+Proposed Construction This geotechnical engineering study will pertain to the design and construction of the streets within this subdivision for Units 6A thru 6C and 9A thru 9C.
+The streets are expected to consist of Local Type A, Local Type B, and Collector streets designed as per Bexar County/COSA design criteria.
 Pavements The pavements constructed as a part of this project will consist of flexible pavements only.